H.O. Lund Seminar

 U.E.
 Brady Seminar

 The U.E.
 Brady Memorial Seminar is sponsored by the U.E.
 Brady Fund at the UGA Department of Entomology in memory of Dr. U. Eugene Brady.
 Dr. Brady received both his B Sc and MS degrees from Auburn University, and his PhD from the University of Illinois in 1965.
 He served as an entomologist with the US Department of Agriculture in Gainesville, FL, before moving to the University of Georgia’s Department of Entomology, where he served for 23 years.
 Dr. Brady taught undergraduate urban/medical entomology and insect physiology.
 He also served as graduate coordinator for the department.
 Dr. Brady’s ever-present smile, friendly hellos, and genuine concern for others endeared him to the students of the department.
 It is therefore appropriate that this annual lecture, as a memorial to Dr. Brady, is organized by the graduate students of the department and remains an enduring symbol of their admiration.
 Graduate students nominate, vote, and invite a distinguished scientist in the field of Entomology.
-The seminar is held annually on Monday of the 2nd week of October.
+The seminar is held annually in October.